 First off: let’s switch to their relative major scales.

-The relative major scale, which you now know is the major scale that has the same notes like that minor scale, is up 3 frets from the minor scale root.
+The relative major scale, which you now know is the major scale that has the same notes as that minor scale, is up 3 frets from the minor scale root.

 - A minor scale, up 3 frets from A, is C major scale.
 (C major scale and A minor scale have the same notes)